-Workplace Health and Safety Queensland will target tyre safety in the transport sector to encourage safer work practices and more effective, compliant risk controls.
+Workplace Health and Safety Queensland is releasing new resources on tyre safety in the transport sector to encourage safer work practices and more effective risk controls.

 The focus comes as a company was recently fined $200,000 over an incident in which a man died while attempting to inflate a tyre.
 The Workplace Health and Safety Queensland investigation identified a tear in the tyre wall, caused by a zipper failure – a tear of all the components in the side wall of a steel cord radial ply truck tyre which causes the instantaneous release of stored energy.